Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Related Work

 \subsubsection{Vector Potentials and Gauge Conditions}

-The methods most similar to our own are those that work directly with vector potentials.
-Since a vector potential for a given velocity field is not unique, various gauge conditions are used to select a particular potential from this null space.
-This provides one dimension with which to categorize the schemes below.
-Another is whether they apply a local approach to find the vector potential, based on cell-by-cell relationships traversed in a (possibly branching) sequence, or apply a simultaneous global solution method with a linear system.
-We straddle these categories: our parallel sweeping approach is a cell-by-cell scheme that yields an initial potential, which we correct with a comparatively inexpensive global scalar Poisson solve to ensure smoothness.
-Beyond our innovations in the uniform settings in two and three dimensions, our work is particularly unique in considering interior solid geometry via cut-cells.
+The methods most similar to ours are those that use explicit vector potentials.
+Since the vector potential for a given velocity field is not unique, various gauge conditions are used to select a particular potential from this null space.
+The gauge choice provides one dimension along which to categorize the schemes discussed below.
+Another is whether they apply a local approach to find the vector potential, based on a cell-by-cell (possibly branching) traversal, or find a simultaneous global solution by solving a linear system.
+We straddle these categories: our parallel sweeping approach is a fast cell-by-cell scheme that yields an initial potential, which we correct with a relatively inexpensive scalar Poisson solve (via Discrete Sine Transform or DST) to ensure smoothness by enforcing the Coulomb gauge, $\nabla \cdot \mathbf{\psi}=0$.
+Furthermore, beyond our innovations in the uniform grid setting, our work is unique in considering solid geometry via cut-cells.

-The implied gauge condition used in our 3D parallel sweeping method is conceptually similar to that of \citet{Ravu2016}, who sought to directly construct cubic spline-based vector potentials.
-Like us, they begin by setting the $\psi_z$ component to zero.
-However, their overall approach differs from ours in that (a) their velocity and vector potential degrees of freedom are colocated at nodes, (b) they directly seek the coefficients of continuous spline functions rather than edge-based vector potential values, and (c) they solve an expensive (compared to our parallel sweeping) global system of equations to find the many required coefficients.
-Another very common gauge is the Coulomb condition, $\nabla \cdot \mathbf{\psi}=0$, which picks out a unique smooth vector potential and has also been used in graphics, for example, by \citet{Ando2015}.
+The Coulomb gauge condition picks out a unique smooth vector potential by enforcing that it be divergence-free; it is the most common choice and has been used in graphics (e.g., \cite{Ando2015} among others.)
+The initial implicit gauge condition used in our 3D parallel sweeping method is conceptually similar to that of \citet{Ravu2016}, who sought to directly construct spline-based vector potentials.
+Like us, they set the $\psi_z$ component to zero.
+However, their overall approach differs in that (a) their velocity and vector potential degrees of freedom are colocated at nodes, (b) they directly seek the coefficients of continuous cubic spline functions rather than edge-based discrete vector potential values (hence four times as many unknowns), and (c) compared to our fast parallel sweeping, they solve an expensive global linear system to find the many coefficients.

-Yet another gauge condition falls out from the tree-cotree condition, explored for edge-based finite element methods by \citet{Albanese1990} on grids and \citet{Manges1995} on meshes.
-This global approach determines a spanning tree of an edge-based grid or mesh which one can assign to zero, in order to explicitly eliminate the null space of a discrete curl operator.
+Another implicit gauge condition falls out from the tree-cotree approach, explored for edge-based finite element methods by \citet{Albanese1990} on grids and \citet{Manges1995} on meshes.
+This global approach determines a spanning tree of an edge-based grid or mesh that one can safely set to zero, in order to explicitly eliminate the null space of the matrix representing the discrete curl operator.
 This idea has natural connections to the traversal patterns of cell-by-cell approaches.